 Dak Prescott (Home) vs. The Packers

 CBS Sports noted Prescott’s fantasy numbers have increased three weeks in a row.
-Plus, the second year QB has had success against the Pack.
+Plus, the second-year QB has had success against the Pack.
 We are not buying it.
-The Packers offense is once again on track and the combination of Rodgers to Jordy Nelson is clicking.
-The Packers have the sixth-ranked defense in the N.F.L. and are 10th against the pass.
+The Packers offense is on track and the combination of Rodgers to Jordy Nelson is clicking.
+The Packers have the sixth-ranked defense in the league and are 10th against the pass.
 So far, the Cowboys offense isn’t as consistent as last season and Dez Bryant is not the dominant wideout he once was.
 Go somewhere else for your start.

 Alex Smith at Houston Texans